KasperKnop/WEB1/docs/01-the-web-and-html.md

 2. Turn on auto save (Go to `File > Auto Save`)
 3. Enable format on save: Open Settings, search for “Format On Save,” and check `Editor: Format On Save`
 4. Install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode){:target="\_blank"}.
 Set it as the default formatter by searching “Default Formatter” in Settings and selecting `Prettier — Code formatter`.
 5. Install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer){:target="\_blank"}.
-To use it: Open your HTML file, right-click in the editor, and select `Open with Live Server` to preview your site with automatic reload on save.
+This plugin allows you to preview your site with automatic reload on save.
+To use it: Right-click your HTML file in the editor, and select `Open with Live Server`.

 ### HTML Basics